 Before I address the centrality of popular music in birthing this “new regime of celebrity,” it is necessary to first consider the new regime itself.
 The remainder of this section will be dedicated to the task.
 In critical writings on the subject, the appeal of fame is usually portrayed as a desire for the exotic—a delusional aspiration for status, wealth, and self-affirmation often based on the flimsiest of pretexts.
 The second part of such criticism, at least in the past decade, points the finger at the growing number of Internet-bred celebrities who allegedly make fame look even more attainable and enticing.
 Since these Internet-created stars exist at the crossroads between traditional celebrity and the new regime of celebrity I am introducing here, they are worth examining in a bit more detail.

 The new breed of Internet stars are remarkable not only for how they attained celebrity— bestowed largely through digital “word of mouth”—but also in terms of how their stardom is about celebrity itself.
-In many cases, their fame is a sort of meta-fame, a “fame about fame” that highlights the absurdity of celebrity and celebrity-making at the same time it creates an entirely new firmament of second-order stars.7 In other words, what commonly gets overlooked is how most Internet-driven celebrity is, paradoxically, highly critical of celebrity, existing somewhere on a continuum between ironic appreciation and satirical dismantling both of fame itself, and of people who try to be famous.
+In many cases, their fame is a sort of meta-fame, a “fame about fame” that highlights the absurdity of celebrity and celebrity-making at the same time it creates an entirely new firmament of second-order stars.[7.
+This meta-fame commentary extends also to pre-existing celebrities, some of whom achieve a second-order celebrity through the circulation of filmed outtakes, gaffes, and past work they may wish to be forgotten or have actively suppressed.
+For example, Orson Wells is probably as famous today for his shitfaced Paul Masson TV ad outtakes and for tangling with the producers of a frozen pea commercial as he is for directing some of the great works of 20th entury cinema.]
+In other words, what commonly gets overlooked is how most Internet-driven celebrity is, paradoxically, highly critical of celebrity, existing somewhere on a continuum between ironic appreciation and satirical dismantling both of fame itself, and of people who try to be famous.
 These stars are “viral” not only in their rapidly infectious spread, but also in their dependence upon a host organism (the first-order celebrity) that inspires and plays host to their mutations.

 Consider, for instance, the great number of Internet celebrities who become famous for their awkward efforts at becoming famous.
 Sometimes this takes the form of “acting like a famous person” in an inept fashion (Rebecca Black is the best example du jour), or by imitating, commenting on, or otherwise making allusion to other famous people (Star Wars Kid, Tron Guy, Chris Crocker) in similarly inept fashion.
 Thus, the attraction and/or repulsion of many Internet celebs derives precisely from their being non-celebrity material—and being memorably ridiculous in their misplaced desire—provoking a complex, often conflicted response from the public who create and comment on the new breed of stars.
 Most tellingly, the public’s conflicted identification with, and hostility towards, these Internet celebrities seems to barely mask similarly mixed feelings towards celebrity itself, feelings that are likely heightened by the growing “celebrification” of everyday life.

 By using a word like celebrification, I do not mean to suggest that we’ll all receive our promised 15 minutes of fame.
-Internet celebrities and reality TV stars are just as aberant as traditional stars, and what’s more the numbers simply don’t add up that this could ever be possible.8 Instead, what is much more possible is that we all be famous to 15 people (or to 150 Facebook friends, or to 1500 Twitter followers, etc.).
-In other words, the possibility of forming 15 or more relationships that resemble, more than anything else, the relationship between star and fan, albeit with more fluid movement between the two poles, is quite real for those of us privileged enough to have access to a computer and a social media account.9
+Internet celebrities and reality TV stars are just as aberant as traditional stars, and what’s more the numbers simply don’t add up that this could ever be possible.[8.
+A little math: while the phrase “15 minutes of fame” garners over five million hits in a Google search, a problem arises in that it would take over 8,000 years for every American to experience their designated time in the spotlight, assuming we got to inhabit it one person at a time.
+Assuming 15 people at a time could be famous for 15 minutes, the time required drops to a bit over 500 years.]
+Instead, what is much more possible is that we all be famous to 15 people (or to 150 Facebook friends, or to 1500 Twitter followers, etc.).
+In other words, the possibility of forming 15 or more relationships that resemble, more than anything else, the relationship between star and fan, albeit with more fluid movement between the two poles, is quite real for those of us privileged enough to have access to a computer and a social media account.[9.
+While something quite similar has existed for decades in the realm of local and niche music scenes, as well as underground media such as zines and underground film, these scaled-down star-fan relationships have proliferated to an exponential degree due to the ease and availability of digital media.]

 How does this fame in miniature work, and what does it feel like?
 As the current social media platform of choice, Facebook provides the best case study.
 One masterstroke of Facebook’s design is in presenting friends’ observations, opinions, insights, aphorisms, pictures, songs, videos, etc. as a “news feed”—thus linking the everyday mundane with the exclusive world of fame.
-Individual posts unspool across the screen like do-it-yourself press releases on a ticker—which can then be arranged according to “most popular” or most timely.10 Items, once posted, continue to be treated like news stories, evaluated and commented upon, and in some cases forwarded to “affiliates” via a user’s own followers.
-The Facebook page thus resembles a scaled-down media echo chamber, enabling social networkers to take part in a familiar fame-and-mass-media-oriented dialogue based on the 24-hour news cycle.11
+Individual posts unspool across the screen like do-it-yourself press releases on a ticker—which can then be arranged according to “most popular” or most timely.[10.
+Twitter, of course, further whittles down the bite-size press release model to even shorter teaser-like pronouncements, the headlines in the newspaper of own lives.]
+Items, once posted, continue to be treated like news stories, evaluated and commented upon, and in some cases forwarded to “affiliates” via a user’s own followers.
+The Facebook page thus resembles a scaled-down media echo chamber, enabling social networkers to take part in a familiar fame-and-mass-media-oriented dialogue based on the 24-hour news cycle.[11.
+The similarities between social networking and the media echo chamber is the source of some hand-wringing among social media pundits, both for the tendency to become isolated among like-minded social contacts, and the reliability of information within the hive mind.]

 The centerpiece of these interactions is “the wall.”
 The wall is built primarily of words—both a repository of past communication and, like any wall, a means for establishing boundaries.
 The social media user’s profile is shaped over time as a palimpsest of inscriptions and re-inscriptions—a collage of written comments, comments on comments, tags, and pointers to other media.
 Over time, on an active account, an overlapping discourse is created that is only shaped into a meaningful narrative through the interpretive efforts of readers.
-The writing on the Facebook wall is thus akin to a “star text,”12 where the body of discourse created by and around an individual can be in turns reinforcing or contradictory, amenable to a multiplicity of meanings and associations.13 On the receiving end, Facebook wall readers are placed in a position similar to fans and critics—with the option of demonstrating approval (most simply through the ubiquitous “thumbs up” symbol), and in piecing together a fragmentary series of written statements and other media into a coherent projected identity.
+The writing on the Facebook wall is thus akin to a “star text,”[12.
+In Richard Dyer’s highly influential Stars (1979), he introduced the term “star text” to describe “an intertextual construct produced across a range of media and cultural practices, capable of intervening in the working of particular films, but also demanding analysis as a text in its own right.”
+In other words, the star text is the sum total of cultural products involving a given star and the surrounding discourse around that star and their products—which taken together results in a fragmentary semiotic text that is filtered and further shaped by subsequent commentators and by individual fans, detractors, and other observers.] where the body of discourse created by and around an individual can be in turns reinforcing or contradictory, amenable to a multiplicity of meanings and associations.[13. film stars, Richard Dyer refers to this form of image building as “structured polysemy.”]
+On the receiving end, Facebook wall readers are placed in a position similar to fans and critics—with the option of demonstrating approval (most simply through the ubiquitous “thumbs up” symbol), and in piecing together a fragmentary series of written statements and other media into a coherent projected identity.

 Ultimately, though, despite the celebrity-like status Facebook affords its users, neither the account holder nor his or her friends own the wall.
 Despite the pretense of authorial authority, the wall and all its contents are leased from the social network itself.
-Much like stars whose creative labors are owned by movie studios, record companies, and other media institutions,14 most social networkers willingly sacrifice their intellectual rights for the benefits of access and exposure, and “sell out” to the advertisers who fund social media sites.
+Much like stars whose creative labors are owned by movie studios, record companies, and other media institutions,[14.
+The periodic flare-ups over Facebook’s alleged violation of privacy rights and exploitation of user’s profiles—for example, a facial-recognition algorithm was recently installed on all accounts to allow automated tagging, and inserted as a default setting with no notification and no instructions on how to disable the feature—resemble nothing so much as similar controversies in the music industry over intellectual rights and ownership, transparency, and the many less-than-ethical practices associated with much of the music industry.] most social networkers willingly sacrifice their intellectual rights for the benefits of access and exposure, and “sell out” to the advertisers who fund social media sites.
 Like the more traditional celebrity, the social media user is left with little choice in the matter.
-At a time when the very concept of public is under attack, provoking McCarthyite cries of “socialism” and “welfare state,” social media sites are all the more valuable for their ethos of free exchange and, paradoxically, their sense of “liveness,”15 even if they are privately owned and commercially exploited.
+At a time when the very concept of public is under attack, provoking McCarthyite cries of “socialism” and “welfare state,” social media sites are all the more valuable for their ethos of free exchange and, paradoxically, their sense of “liveness,”[15.
+Besides the real-time appearance of new comments and messages, the compulsive appeal of Facebook can be traced in part simply to seeing which of your friends are signed on at any given time, as well as the “liveness” provided by the chat function, “poking”, and giving the “thumbs up” acknowledgement to a friend’s posting.] even if they are privately owned and commercially exploited.
 Again, paradoxically, the main selling point of commercial social network sites is their role as the 21st-century public commons.

 Growing out of these paradoxes, much like the realm of traditional celebrity, social networks offer a strange mix of unbreachable distance and starling intimacy (to illustrate these jarring juxtapositions, check out the billions of personal photos on flickr or the thousands of penises on ChatRoulette).
 In adapting to these schizoid virtual spaces—where identities are ever more transparent and ever more opaque—stardom provides a familiar and highly applicable model.
 For, if anyone has experience at bridging distance and intimacy, it is the star and their fans.